ArkadiyAliev/Rectangular-maximum-volume/README.md

 We implemented premaxvol, rect-maxvol, maxvol, maxvol2, householder based maxvol2, dominantC algorithms form [1, 2].
 The implementation can be found in implementation of algorithms.ipynb.
 We also corrected some computational mistakes in [2].
 The corrected formulas can be found in Correct_derivations_of_formulas_from_lemma_4.pdf.
 Then we made some numerical experiments to compare the algorithms in terms of quality and complexity.
 The results of these comparisons can be found in Running time of the algorithms.ipynb, compare_maxvol,_premaxvol_and_algorithms;_compare_low_rank_approx_with_truncatedSVD.ipynb,

+To reproduce our results, one should download the repo, then open files with algorithms comparisons and run them.

 Used papers: